Go to page content

 Side-by-side comparison of a woman’s mouth showing diastema and a closed gap.

-Different ways can resolve gap teeth, from in-office treatments to at-home solutions.
+Different ways can resolve gapped teeth, from in-office treatments to at-home solutions.

 Can diastema be fixed?
-Yes!
+It sure can!
 You and your dentist can choose from several treatment options depending on the severity of your gap.

 Option 1: Seek orthodontic treatment.